 Using Your Cellphone Abroad

 First things first, call your cell phone provider and make sure that if you take your “home” SIM out, it will in fact operate with a different one.
 Remember when AT&T first got the iPhone and you could ONLY use it if you had AT&T?
 This is basically what you are asking your provider.
 You could easily have someone open the “bands” on your phone abroad, but I don’t recommend it unless you know someone who can do it.
 When I had my blackberry unlocked 7-8 years ago it just so happened that a good family friend knew how to do it.
 But sometimes it requires leaving your phone overnight which could mean you never see it again.
 So what do you do if your phone can’t use another providers SIM?
-You have a few options
+You have a few options for using your cell phone abroad.

 1. Unlock your phone before you travel.
 There are plenty of tutorials on YouTube and resources out there!